-Kratos Analytical are now in their 46th year of manufacturing photoelectron spectrometers which started in 1969 with the ES-100 through to the current state-of-the-art AXIS Nova with delay-line detector.
+Kratos Analytical are fast approaching our 50th year of manufacturing photoelectron spectrometers which started in 1969 with the ES-100 through to the current state-of-the-art AXIS Supra with delay-line detector.

 As we head towards our half century we celebrate our progress in the manufacture of electron spectrometers at Kratos Analytical.